 Becoming a biosphere creates a significant opportunity to increase the level of research conducted across the region, and to be innovative in how that research is reported.
-There is also an increased opportunity to connect with other research institutions across the world to share knowledge and collaborate on projects, as well as increase interest in research in the region.
+There is also an increased opportunity to connect with other research institutions across the world to share knowledge and collaborate on projects, as well as increase research interest in our region.

-16.1.2 Summarize past research and monitoring activities related to biosphere reserve management (please refer to variables in Annex I).
+16.1.2 Summarise past research and monitoring activities related to biosphere reserve management (please refer to variables in Annex I).